Publications

 Barnosky, A.D, E.A.
 Hadly, J. Bascompte, E.L.
 Berlow, J.H.
 Brown, M. Fortelius, W.M.
 Getz, J. Harte, A. Hastings, P.A.
 Marquet, N.D.
 Martinez, A. Mooers, P. Roopnarine, G. Vermeij, J.W.
 Williams, R. Gillespie, J. Kitzes, C. Marshall, N. Matzke, D.P.
 Mindell, E. Revilla, A.B.
 Smith.
 2012.
 Nature 486:52-58.

-• Served as basis of consensus statement on sustainability signed by 1400+ scientists and presented to: the White House, Secretary of State John Kerry, President Xi Jinping (China), Governor Ichiro Matsui (Osaka, Japan), Energy & Climate Change Minister Gregory Barker, (United Kingdom), Governor Eruviel Avila (Mexico), Right Honourable Datuk Seri Panglima Musa Haji Aman (Minister of the State of Sabah, Malaysia), and others.
+• Served as basis for Scientific Consensus on Maintaining Humanity’s Life Support Systems in the 21st Century, a policy statement signed by >3400 scientists, presented to the US White House Staff, Secretary of State John Kerry, President Xi Jinping (China), Governor Ichiro Matsui (Osaka, Japan), Energy & Climate Change Minister Gregory Barker, (United Kingdom), Governor Eruviel Avila (Mexico), Right Honourable Datuk Seri Panglima Musa Haji Aman (Minister of Sabah, Malaysia), and others.

-• Article covered by: New York Times, BBC News, Los Angeles Times, WIRED, Bill Moyers, and Al Jazeera (op-ed).
+• Covered widely in the national and international press, including The New York Times, BBC World News, Los Angeles Times, WIRED, and Bill Moyers; critiqued in Al Jazeera op-ed.

-• Used as basis for Consortium for Mathematics and Its Applications’ 2013 Interdisciplinary Contest in Modeling.
+• Used as basis for Consortium for Mathematics’ 2013 Contest in Modeling.

 Caution with curves: Caveats for using the species-area relationship in conservation [article]